ThreeDotsLabs/watermill/README.md

 please see [open issues](https://github.com/ThreeDotsLabs/watermill/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+) and submit your pull request via GitHub.

+## Stability

+Watermill is already in v1.0.0, and is production ready.
+API is already stable, and will be not changed without changing major version.

+To ensure, that all Pub/Sub implementations are stable and safe to use in the production, we created [set of tests](https://github.com/ThreeDotsLabs/watermill/blob/master/pubsub/tests/test_pubsub.go#L34) which needs to be passed by every implementation before merging to master.
+All tests are also executed in [*stress*](https://github.com/ThreeDotsLabs/watermill/blob/master/pubsub/tests/test_pubsub.go#L171) mode - that means that we are running all the tests **20x** in parallel.

+Core functionality of Watermill is tested with unit tests.

+All tests are executed against race conditions (`-race` flag in tests).

 ## Support

 If you didn't find the answer to your question in [the documentation](https://watermill.io/), feel free to ask us directly!

 Please join us on the `#watermill` channel on the [Gophers slack](https://gophers.slack.com/): You can get an invite [here](https://gophersinvite.herokuapp.com/).

+We are very open to feedback from you.
+You can give it using [survey](https://www.surveymonkey.com/r/WZXD392).

 ## Why the name?